-7. In light of what Paul writes about celibacy, should we expect to find people in the body Christ who are single because they are fulfilled without marriage and want to serve the Lo rd without distraction?
-Explain.
+7. In light of what Paul writes about celibacy, sho Christ who are single because they are fulfilled w 1 1 1 without distraction?
+Explain

 All Things to All Men

 Objective: To understand Paul's instructions on difficult issues in the church and how he applied principles of Christian liberty to those issues.